 Although the following vehicle is usually found at-fault for a rear-end crash, accident victims who have been rear-ended shouldn't get complacent and expect that everything will go smoothly.
 Obtaining a copy of the police report, seeking prompt medical care and treatment, collecting and documenting relevant evidence, and carefully filing a claim with the insurance company are important first steps that should be taken quickly.

-Once a victim’s injuries have been diagnosed, a prognosis for recovery has been established, and the insurance company has responded to the claim, it may be a good idea to contact an experienced attorney who has experience handling rear-end accident cases.
+Once a victim’s injuries have been diagnosed, a prognosis for recovery has been established, and the insurance company has responded to the claim, it may be a good idea to contact an experienced car accident attorney who has experience handling rear-end accident cases.

 The attorneys at Davis Law Group will review your car accident case absolutely free and help you better understand your legal rights and options.
 If we believe we can add value to your claim and increase the chances of a successful outcome, we’ll invite you to our office for a free legal consultation.
 Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to have your case reviewed by our award-winning legal team.